 Delicate genital tissues need lots of lubrication to enjoy long periods of stimulation.
 Use organic coconut oil, and/or a water-based or silicone lube.
 Experiment with different levels of slipperyness and notice the different things you are inspired to try.

-For non-verbal communication of the ever-changing clitoral landscape, you can show your partner just what speed, pressure, and type of movement would feel right by moving your hand on his or her thigh.
+For non-verbal communication of the ever-changing clitoral landscape, you can show your partner just what speed, pressure, and type of movement would feel right by moving your hand on their thigh.

 Ask for specific feedback

 Instead of asking, “Does this feel good?” you can ask for specific feedback by saying “Would more or less pressure feel better?”
 “Would you like one or two fingers?”
 “Do you prefer this angle or this one?”